XYZ Affair Summary

 France went to war with Britain in 1793.
-France, who had played a major role in the American Revolution, was expecting the United States to support it against England, due to the Franco-American Treaty of 1778.
+France, who had played a major role in the American Revolution, was expecting the United States to support it against England, due to the Franco-American Alliance of 1778.
 However, President George Washington did not believe the new nation could afford a war.
 The United States declared it was neutral.

 However, the following year, the United States signed a treaty with England that was meant to keep the peace between those two nations.
 The Jay Treaty was not popular in the United States, and it was not popular with France, who viewed it as the Americans siding with the English.
 In retaliation, France started seizing American merchant ships that were trading with Britain.

 On September 17, 1796, President Washington published his “Farewell Address.”
 He announced he would not seek a third term as President.
 This led to the contentious election of 1796, which resulted in John Adams being elected as the second President, and Thomas Jefferson being elected as Vice-President.